hoanganh1999/Tutorital.md/CodingTutorial2.md

     private Transform target;

 ### Start Method
-- At the start of the start method, we have to make the 'target' variable equal to the gameobject that has a tag called player and the transform information of the object.
-This will allow the enemy to find the gameobject that has a tag called player.
+- At the start of the start method, we have to make the 'target' variable equal to the game object that has a tag called player and the transform information of the object.
+This will allow the enemy to find the game object that has a tag called player.

 void Start()